Readercon Procedures for Addressing Reported Violations of the Code of Conduct

 - Ask the person for their phone number and email address.

-If the person making the report witnessed the incident but was not targeted or otherwise directly affected by it:
+If the person making the report witnessed the incident, but was not targeted or otherwise directly affected by it:

-- The procedures person should attempt to contact the person or people who were targeted or otherwise directly affected (asking the person making the report for help, if appropriate).
+- The Procedures Person should attempt to contact the person or people who were targeted or otherwise directly affected (asking the person making the report for help, if appropriate).

-- Once that person or those people are contacted, the two responders should start these procedures from the top for each person, calling on alternates if there are more people involved than one listener can support.
+- Once the person or people who were targeted or otherwise directly affected are contacted, the two responders should start these procedures from the top for each person, calling on alternates if there are more people involved than one Listener can support.

-If the person making the report can identify (other) witnesses to the incident:
+If the person making the report can identify other witness(es) to the incident:

-- The procedures person will ask the witnesses for contact information and ask whether they wish to be informed of Readercon's actions in connection with this report.
+- The Procedures Person will ask the witnesses for contact information and ask whether they wish to be informed of Readercon's actions in connection with this report.

-After any witnesses have been interviewed
+What happens after any witnesses have been interviewed?

 - Tell the subject of the report that a report has been made, provide a summary of the report, and ask how the incident unfolded.